 In the 1967 Tour de France, Tom Simpson, one of the greatest cyclists from Great Britain, has died while climbing Mont Ventoux, the “Giant of Provence”.

-Born in Haswell, County Durham, in 30 November 1937, later moving to Harworth, Nottinghamshire.
-He began road cycling as a teenager before picking up track cycling, specialising in the pursuit discipline.
-On the track he won a bronze medal at the 1956 Summer Olympics and a silver at the 1958 Commonwealth Games.
+Born in Haswell, County Durham, on 30 November 1937, later moved to Harworth, Nottinghamshire.
+He began road cycling as a teenager before picking up track cycling, specializing in the pursuit discipline.
+On the track, he won a bronze medal at the 1956 Summer Olympics and a silver at the 1958 Commonwealth Games.

 After switching the road cycling, he won , Tour of Flanders (Ronde van Vlaanderen) (1961), Bordeaux–Paris (1963), Milan – San Remo (1964), Giro di Lombardia (1965), and Paris–Nice (1967).
 He also became the UCI World Champion in 1965 in San Sebastian.
 In 1967, he also won 2 stages in Vuelta a España.

 The 13th stage of the 1967 Tour de France measured 211.5 km (131.4 mi), started in Marseille, went over the 1,910 m (6,270 ft)-high Mont Ventoux, the “Giant of Provence”, before finishing in Carpentras.
 As the race reached the lower slopes of Mont Ventoux, Simpson – still suffering from illness – was seen ingesting a number of pills with brandy.

 As the race closed in on the summit of Ventoux, the peloton began to fracture, and for a while, Simpson managed to stay in the front group of elite riders; he then started slipping back to a group of chasers around one minute behind.
 He then began to lose control of his bike zig-zagging across the road.